 Prepare/plan for effective rehearsals

-Possess strong musical knowledge and skills
+Possess strong vocal music, communication and teaching skills

 Prepare the chorus for future competitions

 Be available for sing-outs as much as possible

 Utilize humor, joy and fun as part of the rehearsal and learning processes

 Hold high expectations for the chorus and individual members

 Develop rapport with individual members and engage in chorus culture

 Participate with the Leadership Team, Music Staff and

 If you feel you would be a good match for Olympia Chorus and are interested in applying, or if you have questions, please contact Sally Ryerson at email@example.com.